igodhand/vorapol-tableau-share/readme.md

-# Vorapol S. (Ping) Code Repository for Tableau User Group Thailand
+## Code Repository for Tableau User Group Thailand

-This github repository is created for sharing with Tableau User Group Thailand users :)
+This github repository is created by Vorapol (Ping) for sharing with Tableau User Group Thailand users :)

 ## Community